Former NBA All-Stars Joe Johnson, Isaiah Thomas Returning To The Court With Team USA

-For the 39-year-old Johnson, the AmeriCup represents an opportunity to ply his trade against topflight competition more than two years after his last real taste of action in the association.
+For the 39-year-old Johnson, the AmeriCup represents an opportunity to ply his trade against top-flight competition more than two years after his last real taste of action in the NBA.
 After earning seven All-Star selections from 2007 to 2014 while playing for the Atlanta Hawks and Brooklyn Nets, his career seemingly came to an end in 2018 with a brief run as a depth piece for the Houston Rockets.

-After a strong showing in Ice-T’s BIG3 league one year later, Johnson attempted a comeback with the Detroit Pistons, but was ultimately waived before the start of the 2019-20 regular season.
+After a strong showing in Ice Cube's BIG3 league one year later, Johnson attempted a comeback with the Detroit Pistons but was ultimately waived before the start of the 2019-20 regular season.

 Thomas, however, may have a different goal in mind; the 31-year-old could use the event as a springboard back into the best league in the world.

-After bouncing around the association in recent years, Thomas had something of a resurgent campaign in ’19-20 with the Washington Wizards.
-Per Basketball-Reference, he appeared in 40 games for the club, including 37 starts, putting up 12 points and nearly four assists per contest.
-In spite of those efforts, though, the diminutive floor general was traded to the Los Angeles Clippers last February, a team that waived him shortly thereafter.
+After bouncing around the association in recent years, Thomas had something of a resurgent campaign in 2019-20 with the Washington Wizards.
+Per Basketball-Reference, he appeared in 40 games for the club, including 37 starts, putting up 12.2 points and nearly four assists per contest.
+In spite of those efforts, though, the diminutive floor general was traded in February to the Los Angeles Clippers -- a team that waived him shortly thereafter.

 As noted by Wojnarowski, he underwent a procedure on his oft-injured hip during the offseason.
 His ability to remain healthy and perform at a high level with Team USA could improve his chances for an NBA return.

-AmeriCup qualification will reportedly be held on Feb.
-19-20 in San Juan, Puerto Rico, per one of Wojnarowski’s tweets.
-Former longtime assistant Joe Prunty, who was most recently a member of the Phoenix suns’ staff, is expected to coach the American side.
+AmeriCup qualification will reportedly be held from February 19 through 20 in San Juan, Puerto Rico, per one of Wojnarowski's tweets.
+Former longtime assistant Joe Prunty, who was most recently a member of the Phoenix Suns' staff, is expected to coach the American side.